AH-64D-Apache-Official-Project/AH-64D/README.md

 - Fixed icon positioning on FCR page

 *23/03/2021*
-- added the slow scheduled array
+- performance improvement for targeting code
 - converted scripts into functions
-- optomized the heavy radar variables
+- optimised the heavy radar variables

 *20/03/2021*
-- United Kingdom army air corps texture
+- added United Kingdom army air corps texture

 *17/03/2021*
 - Implemented Dynamic Loadouts for the Apache, credit to BradMick for 3D modelling and design help
 - Removed old loadout system
-- Moved skins and setting FCR to vehicle customization
+- Moved skins and enabling FCR to vehicle customization
 - Fixed disappeared textures, moved as many damage handlers off scripts as possible
 - Added new RNLAF skins, courtesy of Houseman
 - Added default presets to loadouts